laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 {:center}

 Unsurprisingly, the probability for the attacker winning overall increases as the defender's health decreases.
-An interesting effect is that the player strategies for most options are mostly constant.
-But as the health advantage increases for the attacker, the attacker is using switch 2 more and using step in less, and the defender is responding by stand blocking less and trying to jab interrupt more (or perhaps the attacker is responding to the defender really).
-Intuitively this makes sense, switch 2 for the attacker is the safest option as the worst case scenario is just getting jabbed by the defender, while all other options for the attacker can result in a lot of damage to the attacker.
-Meanwhile, the defender is taking more risks by jabbing instead of standing because of the threat of a switch 1 of an attacker ending the game immediately from a big combo.
+An interesting result is that the strategy probabilities for most options are mostly constant.
+But as the health advantage increases for the attacker, the attacker is using switch 2 more and using step in less, and the defender is correspondingly stand blocking less and trying to jab interrupt more.
+Intuitively this makes sense, switch 2 for the attacker is the safest option as the worst case scenario is just getting jabbed by the defender, while all other options for the attacker can result in the attacker getting comboed.

+Meanwhile, the defender is taking more risks by jabbing instead of standing because of the threat of an attacking switch 1 leading to a game ending big combo.
 The attacker actually does increase the probability of using switch 1 as the defender's probability to jab spikes up.
 The spike at ~15 health is probably because that's the critical health where switch 3 will kill the defender, so the defender is jabbing also to stop the switch 3.

-The overall result is as the health advantage widens, the attacker is more willing to just take minor damage and the defender is willing to get comboed to try to get more damage onto the attacker.
+The overall result is as the health advantage widens, the attacker is more willing to just take minor damage taking the safer option and the defender is more willing to get comboed to try to close the health gap.

 We can also keep defender health constant at 170 and then sweep attacker's health down to 0.